briis/securityspy/README.md

 ## Installation

 ### HACS Installation
-This Integration is not part of the default HACS store yet.
-You can add is a Customer Integration in HACS by adding `https://github.com/briis/securityspy` to HACS under settings.
+This Integration is part of the default HACS store.
+Search for *securityspy* under *Integrations* and install from there.
+After the installation of the files you must restart Home Assistant, or else you will not be able to add SecuritySpy from the Integration Page.

+If you are not familiar with HACS, or haven't installed it, we would recommend to [look through the HACS documentation](https://hacs.xyz/), before continuing.
+Even though you can install the Integration manually, we recommend using HACS, as you would always be reminded when a new release is published.

+**Please note**: All HACS does, is copying the needed files to Home Assistant, and placing them in the right directory.
+To get the Integration to work, you now need to go through the steps in the *Configuration* section.

 ### Manual Installation